-In honor of F. Scott Fitzgerald, born on this day, September 24, 1896, we look back at the life and death of the famed author.
+In honor of F. Scott Fitzgerald's Irish roots, we look back at the life and death of the famed author.

 It is true that F. Scott Fitzgerald wasn’t much of a Catholic.

 Yes, he had strong Irish roots on both his mother and father’s side.
 But while his last name is as Hibernian as it can get, his full name – Francis Scott Key Fitzgerald – also reflects his family’s obsession with its Yankee Protestant roots.

 Francis Scott Key, after all, was the famous author of the American national anthem, “The Star-Spangled Banner,” not to mention a distant cousin of Fitzgerald's.